School of Nursing

-- Taken prior to August 1, 2011 - combined aptitude scores of 1,000 (V.Q.) or higher.
+- Taken prior to August 1, 2011 - combined aptitude scores of 1,000 (V.Q.) or higher

-- Taken after August 1, 2011 - a verbal reasoning score of 153 or higher; a quantitative reasoning score of 147 or higher; and, a minimum of 4.0 on the analytic writing sample.
+- Taken after August 1, 2011 - a verbal reasoning score of 153 or higher; a quantitative reasoning score of 147 or higher; and, a minimum of 4.0 on the analytic writing sample

-- Submission of official TOEFL (Test of English as a Foreign Language) or IELTS scores in addition to GRE scores (if English is not first language).
+- Submission of official TOEFL (Test of English as a Foreign Language) or IELTS scores in addition to GRE scores (if English is not first language)

 - Applicants whose native language is not English must have earned a TOEFL score of at least 550 on the paper-based test, 79 or higher on the Internet-based test, or 213 on the computer-based test, or an IELTS score of 6.5 or higher.

-- Current resume.
+- Current resume

-- A personal interview with graduate faculty of the School of Nursing may be requested following a preliminary review of all required admission materials.
+- A personal interview with graduate faculty of the School of Nursing may be requested following a preliminary review of all required admission materials

-In addition to the materials described in the Admission Information section, applicants for this program must submit:
+In addition to the materials described on the USM Graduate Admissions General Application Instructions page, applicants for this program must submit:

-- Completion of a program selection form.
+- Completed program selection form

-- Two letters of recommendation reflecting professional practice and academic achievement.
+- Two letters of recommendation reflecting professional practice and academic achievement

-- Evidence (photocopy) of unencumbered current licensure as a registered professional nurse in Maine.
+- Evidence (photocopy) of unencumbered current licensure as a registered professional nurse in Maine

 For forms and additional application information, please visit the Graduate Admissions web page